Geosciences, Pollution Prevention and Treatment

 Theoretical and practical courses are divided into lectures, practical sessions and practical work, but the special feature of this specialization is the emphasis placed on training in the field.
 Specific field trips are dedicated to in situ experimental data acquisition and observation.
 Field placements (from 4 to 10 days, depending on the semester) are also a strong feature of our training, enabling total immersion and the application of knowledge acquired in various disciplines to characterize and understand the functioning of a natural object/complex geological sector.

 This course comprises 6 semesters, each validated by 30 ECTS.
-The first two years (L1 and L2) are common to the Earth and Environmental Sciences (STEE) degree, with the start of specialization in semester 4(L2, hydraulics, ocean-atmosphere-hydrosphere, environmental chemistry).
+The first two years (L1 and L2) are common to the Earth and Environmental Sciences (STEE) degree, with the start of specialization in semester 4(L2: hydraulics, hydrogeology, ocean-atmosphere-hydrosphere, environmental chemistry).

 L3 courses specific to the GPTP pathway are divided into CM, TD and TP, but the special feature of this pathway is the emphasis placed on practical, field-based teaching.
-The participation of lecturers from the Chemistry and Process Engineering departments and the Polytech engineering school, as well as professionals from design offices and public bodies, ensures professional specialization.
+The participation of lecturers from the Chemistry and Process Engineering departments and the Polytech engineering school, as well as professionals (engineering firms and public bodies), ensures professional specialization.

 Internships and tutored projects :

-The 3rd year (L3) is structured around a 4-month internship in a company or laboratory, providing direct exposure to the professional world.
+The3rd year (L3) is built around a 4 to 6-month internship in a company or laboratory, providing direct exposure to the professional world.
 This internship counts for 20 ECTS.

 A report and oral presentation round off the internship.